South Park

-Parker and Stone developed South Park from two animated short films, both titled The Spirit of Christmas.
-The second short became one of the first Internet viral videos, leading to South Parks production.
-The pilot episode was produced using cutout animation; subsequent episodes have since used computer animation recalling the cutout technique.
-It debuted with great success, consistently earning the highest ratings of any basic cable program.
-Subsequent ratings have varied, but it remains one of Comedy Central's longest-running programs.
-Since the fourth season, episodes are typically written and produced during the week preceding its broadcast, with Parker serving as the primary writer and director.
-South Park features a large ensemble cast of recurring characters.
+Parker and Stone developed South Park from two animated short films, both titled The Spirit of Christmas, released in 1992 and 1995.
+The second short became one of the first viral Internet videos, leading to the series' production.
+The pilot episode was produced using cutout animation; the remainder of the series uses computer animation based on the cutout technique.
+Since the fourth season, episodes have generally been written and produced during the week preceding their broadcast, with Parker serving as the lead writer and director.